cesarhusrod/sarai_piezo_precip/README.md

 ## Configuration file

-It's named **config.ini** and is used by the notebook as an input parameters file.
-It's self-explaining (some comments describe each parameter).
+It is named *config.ini* and is used by the notebook as an input parameters file.
+It is self-explaining (some comments describe each parameter).

 *config.ini* is a file text.
-It is structured in two types of lines:
+The structure has two types of lines:
-   1. Section line.
+- Section line.

-      It represent a group of parameters.
+   It represents a group of parameters.
 The syntax is

-      *[Section name]*

-      (inside [])
+      [Section name]

-   2. Parameter line.
+- Parameter line.

-      It is used to define
+   It is used to define:

-      - a paramater name,
+   - a parameter name,
    - its value, and
    - optionally, a brief description (after an ' ' and a '#' characters).

-      The syntax for each line is a follows:
+   The syntax for each line is as follows:

    *parameter_name=parameter_value # optional comment*

-      As said previously, if you don't want use comments at his line, the other valid syntax for each line would be
+   As said previously, if you don't want to use comments on his line, the other valid syntax for each line would be

    *parameter_name=parameter_value*

-Default parameters values allows you to run and test all cells of repository notebook.
-If you want to set new values in some parameters, take into account following advices:
+Default parameter values allow you to run and test all cells of the repository notebook.
+If you want to set new values in some parameters, take into account the following advice:

-1. Only one value is valid for each parameter.
+   - Only one value is valid for each parameter.
-2. All values are considered as text by notebook.
+   - All values are considered as text by notebook.
-3. The notebook cells that process URL parameters were developped exclusively for given default values.
-If you change them, you'll have to adapt them according to compression and/or package methods used by new sources pointed by parameters group by *urls* section.
+   - The notebook cells that process URL parameters were developed exclusively for given default values.
+If you change them, you'll have to adapt them according to compression and package methods used by new sources pointed by the parameters group by URLs section.

-This table shows you information about parameters you can find in *config.ini* file:
+This table shows you information about parameters you can find in config.ini file.:

 | Section     |   Parameter name   |                                                                                                                                                 Description |                                                                                                                                                Default value |